Pfftz/Blade-Harvest-2045/README.md

-# Blade Harvest 2045
+# Blade Farm 2045

 A 2D farming simulation game built in Unity where players manage crops, explore different areas, and progress through multiple days of gameplay.

 ## 🎮 Game Overview

-Blade Harvest 2045 is an immersive farming simulation where players cultivate crops, manage resources, and experience a story-driven adventure across multiple days.
+Blade Farm 2045 is an immersive farming simulation where players cultivate crops, manage resources, and experience a story-driven adventure across multiple days.
 The game features a complete farming ecosystem with growth cycles, inventory management, and scene transitions.

 ## ✨ Key Features